TwelveIterationMods/Kuma/README.md

 jarJar.enable() // Enable the Jar-in-Jar system.
 Make sure to put this line *before* the minecraft block!

 dependencies {
-    jarJar(group: "net.blay09.mods", name: "kuma-api-forge", version: "[${kuma_version},)")
+    jarJar(group: "net.blay09.mods", name: "kuma-api-forge", version: "[20.6.0,20.7.0)")
 }
 ```

 2\.
 In your mod constructor or initializer, start creating key mappings using `Kuma`.

 Kuma API takes care of registering the vanilla `KeyMapping`s at the correct time.
-The method returns a `ManagedKeyMapping` instance that you can use to operate on the key mapping later, be it a real `KeyMapping` or a virtual one.
+The method returns a `ManagedKeyMapping` instance that you can use to operate on the key mapping later, be it a
+real `KeyMapping` or a virtual one.

 Here's some examples for creating key mappings: